Kayley Roberts MA (BACP Accredited)

 Each year I continue to develop my practice, by attending courses and workshops, as well as online training and research, to ensure I have the latest knowledge and information.

-This year, I have focused my research on educating myself on antiracism issues, especially given that we are in the mids of the largest human rights movement in history.
-I would like to offer a safe and open space for BAME clients to work with me, and the only way to do this as a white counsellor is for me to commit myself to a lifelong journey of antiracism work.
-It is my belief that white counsellors unwilling to do this work, are not ethically safe to work with BAME clients, even if they do not bring up issues of race or racism within the counselling space.
+In 2020 I focused my research on antiracism issues as it is my belief that white counsellors unwilling to do this work, are not ethically safe to work with BAME clients, even if they do not bring up issues of race or racism within the counselling space.

 I am especially knowledgable about LGBTQI+ issues, and issues around sexual abuse, however you are welcome to explore any issues you like in my therapy space.